ungdev/etuutt-api/README.md

-├── .php-version            # Tells Symfony to use a specific version of PHP ├── .travis.yml             # Info and script for CI/CD ├── composer.json           # The list of dependencies and their versions ├── composer.lock           # The list of the dependencies of the dependencies ├── docker-compose.yml      # A Docker file to build image of the project ├── Dockerfile              # A Docker file to build image of the project ├── LICENSE.txt             # MIT license text
+├── .php-version            # Tells Symfony to use a specific version of PHP ├── .travis.yml             # Info and script for CI/CD ├── composer.json           # The list of dependencies and their versions ├── composer.lock           # The list of the dependencies's dependencies
-├── phpcs.xml.dist          # The configuration file for PHP_CodeSniffer
+├── docker-compose.yml      # A Docker file to build image of the project ├── Dockerfile              # A Docker file to build image of the project ├── LICENSE.txt             # MIT license text
-├── phpunit.xml.dist        # The configuration file for the PHP testing framework PHPUnit ├── README.md               # This amazing documentation
+├── phpunit.xml.dist        # The configuration file of the PHP testing framework, PHPUnit ├── README.md               # This amazing documentation
 └── symfony.lock            # A proper lock file for Symfony recipes
 ```